wwivbbs/docs/docs/network/wwivnet.md

-# WWIVnet
+# WWIVnet Overview
 ***

 ## What's a WWIVnet?
 WWIVnet refers to a WWIV BBS based Net that uses WWIV's message and network packet system to share email and sub messages.
 There are and have been other WWIVnet based networks, similiar to how there are more than one FidoNet Technology based net.
-All of these nets are covered on the [Other Nets](other_nets.md) page.
+All of these nets are covered on the [FTN Nets](ftn_nets.md) page.

 For the purpose of this page, WWIVnet refers to the specific instance of a WWIVnet that is the primary network for WWIV BBSes called WWIVnet.